 These skilled scientific, technical or government technicians are responsible for the accurate recording of survey notes and measurements as used by building, transportation, land development and architectural firms.
 Surveying technicians are accountable for the very detailed handling of survey tools such as prisms, theodolites and electronic distance measuring equipment, hand drawn sketches and photographic images of land, mathematical degrees of locations, angles of light, elevation and atmospheric dimensions, and many other aspects that go into the decision to build or develop a particular area.
 Most surveying technicians work as part of larger survey companies and may supervise other survey crew members as part of a team, while some work independently as contractors.
 Surveying technicians most often work outdoors, and a great deal of travel is required to complete survey projects.

-Surveying technician jobs are growing at 20% in the next ten years – higher than the average rate for all other jobs in the technical sciences.
+Surveying technician jobs are growing at 14% in the next ten years – on pace with the average rate for all other jobs in the technical sciences.

 Almost seven out of ten survey technician jobs are in architecture, engineering and related technical fields.